gagolews/stringx/devel/sphinx/index.rst

     now a very long time ago, was dominated by the US.
 Due to the proliferation of the internet, smartphones, social media, and other technologies and communication platforms, this is no longer the case.
-    This package replaces all base R string functions with ones that fully support the Unicode standards related to natural language processing.
+    This package replaces base R string functions with ones that fully support the Unicode standards related to natural language processing.
     Thanks to `ICU <http://site.icu-project.org/>`_
     (International Components for Unicode) and